Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.12.1

-    This boolean annotation specifies that the function raises a Python exception to indicate that an error occurred.
-Any current exception is cleared before the function is called.
+    This boolean annotation specifies that the function or constructor raises a Python exception to indicate that an error occurred.
+Any current exception is cleared before the function or constructor is called.
 It is ignored if the :directive:`%MethodCode` directive is used.

     .. seealso:: :fanno:`NoRaisesPyException`